 What is the story of Swan Lake?

-The plot is Begichev and Geltser’s own, but aspects were drawn from a number of existing sources.
+The plot, although written by librettists Vladimir Begichev and Vasily Geltser, draws on aspects from a number of existing sources.
 The myth of the Swan-Maiden appears in many cultures, and the legend of human to animal metamorphosis is widespread – one apt example is the swan in Wagner’s Lohengrin, who is Elsa’s enchanted brother.

 The most direct sources for the scenario are the Russian tale ‘Sweet Makhail ivanovich the Rover’, about a huntsman who meets a swan-maiden, and the southern German legend of a forester who is about to shoot a swan when it turns into a woman.